Medically reviewed on April 11, 2018

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 If you take Alodox to prevent malaria: Start taking the medicine 1 or 2 days before entering an area where malaria is common.
 Continue taking the medicine every day during your stay and for at least 4 weeks after you leave the area.
-Use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could cause malaria.

 Store at room temperature away from moisture, heat, and light.